meteofrance/meteonet/docs_src/english/data/rain-radar.md

 ## Cumulated Rainfall

+### Description

-The rainfall data is organized as specified [here](#radar-data).
+The rainfall data is organized as specified [here](#rain-radar-data).

 The `data` array contains a rainfall map for each time step.
 For each pixel, the value represents the cumulated rainfall in hundreth of millimeters (\(10^{-2} mm\)).
 If the value is missing then the value is -1.

 ![Masks](../../img/Rain-Radar-4.png)

+<a name="rain-radar_data_org"></a>

+### Files organization

+The files are stored with 4 compression levels :

+* two per year (.tar.gz and .tar)
+* two per month (.tar.gz and .tar).

+For each month, the data are stored per period of 10 or 11 days (each month is separated in 3 files) :

+* part 1 : from day 1 to day 9
+* part 2 : from day 10 to day 20
+* part 3 : from day 21 to day 30 or 31 according to the month

+Example

+Here is the path for the NW zone, year 2016, January, first part of month (from day 1 to day 9) : */data/NW/radar/rainfall/NW_rainfall_2016.tar.gz/NW_rainfall_2016.tar/NW_rainfall_2016/rainfall-NW-2016-01.tar.gz/rainfall-NW-2016-01.tar/rainfall-NW-2016-01/rainfall_NW_2016_01.1.npz*

 ## Rain Radar Quality Code

+### Description

 For each pixel of the rainfall product is associated a quality code with values ranging between 0 (very bad) and 100 (perfect), the values are in percents.
 If the value is missing, then the value is 255.

-The rain radar quality code data is organized as specified [here](#radar-data).
+The rain radar quality code data is organized as specified [here](#rain-radar-data).
 The original data was to heavy to be manipulated so the quality code data are divided into 2 files :

 * `rainfall_mean_quality_DATE.npz` contains the quality code's average over a day and for each pixel.